-New urgency in battle against 'bound legs' diseaseMarch 25th, 2013 in Pediatrics /
+New urgency in battle against 'bound legs' diseaseMarch 25, 2013 in Medicine & Health / Pediatrics

 a disease overshadowed by the war and drought it tends to accompany – goes beyond its devastating physical effects to impair children's memory, problem solving and other cognitive functions.